dadolens/Website-Updater-Bot/README.md

   - The amount of seconds that passess between every run of the backup routine
 - save_path
   - The path of the folder where the backup routine saves data
+- log_path
+  - File path of the log file.
+Log rotation is configured to rotate daily and keep backup for 7 days

 ### Bot commands